airnub/speckit-internal/README.md

 # K → Spectral lint, B → docs/RTM build, A → AI propose (if enabled),
 #   S → Settings (toggle AI/analytics, edit provider, keys, models, repo paths)
 ```

+## Presets & Frameworks

+Speckit treats **presets** as shortcuts for framework bundles.
+Classic remains the default and keeps frameworks empty.
+Secure now
+expands to a curated list (`iso27001`, `soc2`, `gdpr`).
+You can always override the preset by passing explicit frameworks:

+- `--frameworks iso27001,soc2,gdpr` for a CSV.
+- `--framework iso27001 --framework soc2` for repeated flags.

+When you pass explicit frameworks they win over any preset.
+The CLI still accepts `--mode secure` for backward compatibility but
+prints a hint reminding you to prefer `--frameworks …` for precise control.

 > #### Modes & experimental gate
 > ```bash